EngMoheb/Candy-_Distribution_SQL/README.md

 **Geographic & Optimization**

 1. Which customer–factory pairs are least efficient (long distance + low margin)?

-   ❓ Business Question: Meaning & Importance
-“Which factory→customer ZIP pairs suffer the worst ‘miles per $1 profit’?”
+ meaning❓“Which factory→customer ZIP pairs suffer the worst ‘miles per $1 profit’?”

-Meaning: Identifies routes where long shipping distances and low order margins combine to erode profitability.
+steps we will take: Identifies routes where long shipping distances and low order margins combine to erode profitability.

 Importance: